mishka-group/mishka_developer_tools/guidance/guarded-struct.md

 One of the unique capabilities of this macro is the ability to define conditions and differentiate between the various kinds of `fields`.
 Assume that you want the `social` field to be able to take both a value `string` and a `map` where `address` and `provider` are included in the `map`.
 It is important to notice that the `conditional_field` contained within this macro have the capability of supporting `sub_field`.
 You can look at some illustrations down below.

+Note: Please read this if you want to document any conditional fields for your API.
+For instance, your front team ought to be aware of which area of the output is for.
+You have the option of adding the `hint` keyword in accordance with the aforementioned code.
+And the clue is in your practice here.

+**Output of hint**: `__hint__`

 ```elixir
 defmodule ConditionalFieldComplexTest do
   use GuardedStruct